simopil/SUSEPrimeQt/README.md

 ## USAGE:
 This app has same features of SUSEPrime like switch, service management, reset, boot preference and log viewing.
-You can read all information in "about" tab inside application that calls console "prime-select usage"
+You can read all information in "about" tab inside application that calls console "prime-select usage".
+SUSEPrimeQt could work without root only for user-available features of SUSEPrime, execute it as root to prevent annoying password-ask dialogs.

 ## CREDITS:
 Code by simopil <a href="https://github.com/simopil">github</a>